gogoi23/Diagnostic_Screener/readme.md

 Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project

-    I hosted the website on an aws instance.
-However it is not fully functional.
-It stops responding after a while and I have to refresh it.
-If I had more time I would use a more secure method of hosting the website.

     One of the trade off I picked was choosing functionality and efficiency over asthetics.
 I would say that this application is easy to use and implements all the required features.
     However aesthetically it is very bare bones.
 If I had more time I would spend more time developing the css files.